 - Weight loss

-Symptoms typically do not develop until the cancer has reached an advanced stage.
+Symptoms of mesothelioma typically do not develop until the cancer has reached an advanced stage.
 Difficulty breathing and chest-wall pain are the two most common initial symptoms.
 At least one of these symptoms occurs in 60% to 90% of pleural mesothelioma patients.

 The only FDA-approved treatment for pleural mesothelioma is the chemotherapy combination of cisplatin and Alimta (pemetrexed).